Representing Clients Throughout the Texas Panhandle

 Situations involving Child Protective Services (CPS) are complex to navigate alone, especially for families who are not familiar with Texas family laws.
 If you are facing allegations or investigations from CPS, contact an experienced family lawyer like Attorney Laura E. Copp immediately.
 Attorney Copp can evaluate your case and help you determine next steps for both you and your child in the face of CPS investigations.

-Contact us for your free consultation from our Amarillo CPS attorney.
+Contact us for your free phone consultation from our Amarillo CPS attorney.

 Child Protective Investigations

 Texas law requires anybody who believes that a child has been abused or neglected by parents or other household members to report this to the Department of Family and Protective Services (DFPS), who will investigate these allegations to protect the children.

 When investigating a report, the DFPS investigator will:

 - interview the child that may have been abused or neglected;

 - make a reasonable effort to tell the parents about any interviews that have taken place and the nature of the allegations;